dwolfson7789/wdi-al-khwarizmi-2/W01/D05/Instructor_Notes/box_model_positioning.md

 1. Diagram the box model
 1. List and define the different ways to display an element
 1. Differentiate between units of measure in layout
-1. Describe some common techniques used in layout
 1. List the different ways an element can be positioned

 ## Define elements of standard layout and why they don't work on the web